DC-LA: Difference-of-Convex Langevin Algorithm: Introduction

 where $f$ is $L$-smooth and $r_1,r_2$ are real-valued convex functions.
 The function $r$ is called a difference-of-convex (DC) function, with $r_1$ and $r_2$ as its DC components.

 The class of DC functions forms a broad and expressive subclass of nonconvex, nonsmooth functions \citep{tao1997convex,le2022stochastic,an2005dc,nouiehed2019pervasiveness,cui2018composite,ahn2017difference}.
 In the context of Bayesian inference, $f$ typically arises from the likelihood and is often $L$-smooth, such as $\Vert Ax - b\Vert^2$ under Gaussian noise, and the regularizer $r$, which can be nondifferentiable, comes from the prior\footnote{The prior $p_{\mathrm{prior}}(x) \propto e^{-r(x)}$ may be improper if the regularizer $r(x)$ does not grow sufficiently fast at infinity, which is typically the case for DC regularizers.
-However, when combined with the likelihood, the resulting posterior is assumed to define a valid, normalizable probability distribution. }.
+Throughout the theoretical analysis, we assume that its product with the likelihood defines a proper posterior (with augmentation when needed). }.
 There are two main classes of priors: hand-crafted priors (e.g., LASSO, total variation), which are designed using domain knowledge to promote desired structural properties in the solution, and data-driven priors learned from training data using deep neural networks (e.g., U-Net \citep{ronneberger2015u}), which are capable of capturing more complex data characteristics.
 In the former paradigm, nonconvex DC priors offer greater flexibility for encoding expert knowledge and have been shown to outperform convex priors in compressed sensing tasks \citep{yin2015minimization,liu2017further,yao2018efficient}.
 Hand-crafted DC priors (with \emph{explicit} decompositions) include Laplace, log-sum penalty, Smoothly Clipped Absolute Deviation, Minimax Concave Penalty, Capped-$\ell_1$, PiL, $\ell_p^+$ ($0<p<1$), $\ell_p^-$ ($p<0$), $\ell_1-\ell_2$, and $\ell_1-\ell_{\sigma_p}$ \citep{le2015dc,yin2015minimization,luo2015new,yao2018efficient}.
-In the latter paradigm, data-driven DC regularizers based on the difference of two input-convex neural networks (ICNNs), named DICNNs, have been shown to generalize better than input–weakly convex neural networks \citep{zhang2025learning}, while remaining more analyzable than general neural priors thanks to their DC structure.
+In the latter paradigm, data-driven DC regularizers based on the difference of two input-convex neural networks (ICNNs), named DICNNs, have been shown to generalize better than input–weakly convex neural networks \citep{zhang2025learning}, while remaining more analyzable than general neural priors.

 In this work, we introduce and study a {practical} sampler named Difference-of-convex Langevin algorithm (DC-LA) that aims to sample from $\pi \propto e^{-V}$ where $V$ is given in \eqref{eq:V}.
 DC-LA is essentially a forward-backward sampler whose forward-backward splitting is based on the principle of DC programming and DC algorithm \citep{tao1997convex}.
 We also incorporate Moreau smoothing techniques tailored to DC regularizers \citep{sun2023algorithms,hu2024single} to facilitate the analysis (detailed in Section \ref{sec:mainsecdcla}).
 Let $\lambda>0$ be a smoothing parameter, since $r_1$ and $r_2$ are convex, their Moreau envelopes, denoted $r_1^{\lambda}, r_2^{\lambda}$, are well-defined and smooth (see Subsection \ref{subsec:moreau}).
 DC-LA reads as